Philosophy of Photography (Journal)

 ISSN 20403682 , ONLINE ISSN 20403690

-This international peer-reviewed journal aims to provide a forum for theoretical and critical debates arising from the historical, political, cultural, scientific and critical matrix of ideas, practices and techniques that constitute photography as a multifaceted and changing form.
-In a contemporary context, characterized by its diversity and rapid rate of transformation, the conjunction of 'philosophy' and 'photography' in the journal's title is intended to provoke reflection on the ways in which existing and emergent discourses might engage with each other to inform our understanding of the photographic.
+Philosophy of Photography is a peer-reviewed journal devoted to the scholarly understanding of photography.
+It is not committed to any one notion of photography nor, indeed, to any particular philosophical approach.
+The purpose of the journal is to provide a forum for debate on theoretical issues arising from the historical, political, cultural, scientific and critical matrix of ideas, practices and techniques that may be said to constitute photography as a multifaceted form.
+In a contemporary context remarkable for its diversity and rate of change, the conjunction of the terms 'philosophy' and 'photography' in the journal’s title is intended to act as a provocation to serious reflection on the ways in which existing and emergent photographic discourses might engage with and inform each other.

 This title is indexed with the Web of Science’s Emerging Sources Citation Index (ESCI).